A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Our results

-It turns out that the techniques used to prove Theorem \ref{canresult} also allow us to prove a finitary version of the same theorem.
-In Section \ref{extensions}, we present this finitary result and use it prove both Theorems \ref{mainfvkm} and \ref{mainbipthm} in slightly stronger forms.
+It turns out that the techniques used to prove Theorem~\ref{canon13-canresult} also allow us to prove a finitary version of the same theorem.
+In Section~\ref{canon13-extensions}, we present this finitary result and use it prove Theorem~\ref{canon13-mainfvkm} in a slightly stronger form.

-\section{Proof of the Main Theorem}
+\section{Proof of the main theorem}

-To prove Theorem \ref{canresult}, we consider colourings $\Delta:\mathbb{N}^{(2)}\rightarrow\mathbb{N}\cup\{\mathbf{0}\}$ which are allowed to colour edges with a special colour, $\mathbf{0}$.
-The role of the special colour $\mathbf{0}$ is simple; when looking for $m$-coloured complete subgraphs, we do not count the colour $\mathbf{0}$.
-Edges coloured with the colour $\mathbf{0}$ can be thought of as being absent in the graph or equivalently, as being ``colourless".
+To prove Theorem~\ref{canon13-canresult}, it will be more convenient to work with general infinite graphs.
+By an \emph{infinite graph}, we mean a graph whose vertex set is $\N$ and which has infinitely many edges.